 While in law school, Rashanda worked as a student attorney for the Child Protection Clinic and Innocence Clinic.
 She also served as co-president of the Mitchell Hamline Black Law Students Association, participated in the William E. McGee National Civil Rights Moot Court, and was the administrator and a student member of the Warren E. Burger Inn of Court.
 Before attending law school, Rashanda worked as a paralegal at Robins Kaplan.

-Rashanda has coached cheerleading for over a decade and currently serves as the Program Director and Head Cheerleading Coach for the Apple Valley Elementary and Middle School teams, where she instills and builds confidence and pride in young girls.
+Rashanda has coached competitive cheerleading for over fifteen years, instilling and building confidence and pride in girls in grades K-12.
 She is also a co-founder and leadership team member of LOCUS, a meeting ground that provides space and opportunities for authentic community building, identity-driven leadership and resource sharing by and for people of color and indigenous peoples.

 Represented Minneapolis choreographer April Sellers who was targeted in a series of defamatory “Open Letters” and other communications attacking her reputation.
 Serving as an associate on the case, Rashanda assisted with all aspects of trial preparation prior to the case’s favorable verdict totaling $210,000, which included $75,000 in punitive damages.
 (Prior to joining Robins Kaplan)

 - Independent School District 196, Apple Valley Elementary & Middle School Program Director, Cheerleading Coach, (2011-2022)

 - Volunteer Lawyers Network, Housing Court Volunteer (2018-2019, 2021-present)